maxhbr/LDBcollector/md/MPL-2.0.md

                         "MPL-2.0"
                     ],
                     "__impliedId": "MPL-2.0",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was released in January 2012.
+                                "Per SPDX.org, this license was released in January 2012.
 This license list\nentry is for use when the standard MPL 2.0 is used, as indicated by the\nstandard header (Exhibit A but no Exhibit B).\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [